logo for nutrition-and-you.com

 banana fruits

-Raw mature banana put for sale in a market.
-Photo courtesy: tanbis19
+Banana plant.
+Raw mature banana,for sale in a market.
+Photo: tanbis19

-• The fruit contains good amount of soluble dietary fiber (7% of DRA per 100 g) that helps normal bowel movements; thereby reducing constipation problems.
+3. The fruit holds a good amount of soluble dietary fiber (7% of DRA per 100 grams) that helps in regular bowel movements, thereby reducing constipation problems.

-• It contains many health promoting flavonoid poly-phenolic antioxidants such as lutein, zeaxanthin, beta and alpha carotenes in small amounts.
-These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.
+4. It contains health-promoting flavonoid poly-phenolic antioxidants such as lutein, zeaxanthin, a, and ß-carotenes albeit, in small amounts.
+Together, these compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.

-• It is also a very good source of vitamin-B6 (pyridoxine), provides about 28% of daily recommended allowance.
-Pyridoxine is an important B-complex vitamin that has beneficial role in treatment of neuritis, anemia and decreasing homocystine (one of the causative factor for coronary artery disease (CHD) and stroke episodes) levels in the body.
+5. Banana is a good source of vitamin B6 (pyridoxine) and provides about 28% of the daily recommended allowance.
+Pyridoxine is an essential B-complex vitamin that has a beneficial role in the treatment of neuritis, and anemia.
+Further, it helps decrease homocysteine (one of the triggering factors in coronary artery disease (CHD) and stroke episodes) levels within the human body.

-• The fruit is also good source of vitamin-C (about 8.7 mg per 100g).
-Consumption of foods rich in vitamin-C helps body develop resistance against infectious agents and scavenge harmful oxygen free radicals.
+6. The fruit is also an ideal source of vitamin-C (about 8.7 mg per 100g).
+Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

-• Fresh bananas provide adequate levels of minerals like copper, magnesium and manganese.
-Magnesium is essential for bone strengthening and has cardiac-protective role as well.
-Manganese is used by the body as a co-factor for the antioxidant enzyme superoxide dismutase.
-Copper is required in the production of red blood cells.
+7. Fresh bananas provide adequate levels of minerals like copper, magnesium, and manganese.
+Magnesium is essential for bone strengthening and has a cardiac-protective role as well.
+Manganese is utilized as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Copper is an essential trace element in the production of red blood cells.

-• Fresh banana is a very rich source of potassium.
-Provides 358 mg per 100 g of fruit.
-Potassium in an important component of cell and body fluids that helps control heart rate and blood pressure, countering bad effects of sodium.
+8. Fresh banana is a very rich source of potassium.
+100 g of fruit provides 358 mg of potassium.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure, countering the harmful effects of sodium.

 See the table below for in depth analysis of nutrients: